Common foster care myths

 Foster care is not the same as adoption.
 It also doesn’t necessarily mean you must commit to full-time or long-term care.
 There are many different types of foster care that you can help with including:

-- Short- and medium-term care.
-Sometimes, kids need a safe place to live while their parents make arrangements, work, or change their lifestyle.
-The goal of short- and medium-term care is to reunite foster children with their parents or family within two years.
+- Short-term and medium-term care – sometimes children need a safe place to live while their parents make arrangements, work, or change their lifestyle.
+The goal of short and medium-term care is to reunite foster children with their parents or family within two years.

-- Long-term care.
-Placements for more than two years occur when children cannot be returned to their parents, and adoption is not an option.
+- Long-term care – placements for more than two years occur when children cannot be returned to their parents.
 Sometimes, foster carers may become legal guardians or adopt children in their care.

-- Respite care.
-If you cannot commit to full-time care, respite is an option.
+- Respite care – if you cannot commit to full-time care, respite is a good option.
 As a respite carer, your home becomes a safe space for children on an occasional basis, such as on weekends or during the school holidays.

 Myth 2: The children in foster care are disruptive and difficult to handle

-Participants in the same study by the University of Sydney had concerns surrounding problematic behaviour, especially among children over 9.
-They believed that specialised experience would be required by carers to adequately respond to disruptive children.
+Participants in the same study by the University of Sydney had concerns surrounding problematic behaviour, especially among children over 9 years.
+They assumed that specialised experience would be required by carers to adequately respond to disruptive children.

 Myth 3: Only established, ‘conventional’ families can become foster carers

-The gift of support and stability must not be underestimated, yet we are experiencing a serious undersupply of foster families.
-If you can help in any way, there’s no better time than Foster Care Week to take the leap and start your journey.
+The gift of support and stability cannot be underestimated, yet we are experiencing a serious undersupply of foster families.
+If you can help in any way, there’s no better time to take the leap and start your journey.